I put the best electric blankets and heated throws to the test – these are my 6 top recommendations

 Although often harder to find, an overblanket is the ideal solution if you have an adjustable bed where an underblanket's wires could get compressed, a heat-sensitive memory foam mattress that's designed to react to your body temperature and mould to your body shape – the electric blanket's extra heat will confuse things here – or you struggle to do the heavy lifting that strapping an under blanket on to your mattress can require.

 As someone who's prone to overheating, I also found this overblanket was a far better solution for reducing night sweats.
 Every electric underblanket I've tested uses polyester wadding to soften and protect the cables, which I found could make me overheat even when the blanket wasn't on.
-In comparison to a strapped-on underblanket, the overblanket could be positioned between the duvet and bed sheet to warm up the bed and get things toasty, and then whipped off once the chill had gone from the bed, making for a better night's sleep.
+In comparison to an underblanket, the overblanket could be positioned between the duvet and bed sheet to warm up the bed and get things toasty, and then whipped off once the chill had gone from the bed, making for a better night's sleep.

 Dreamland's Peaceful Dreams overblanket also has plenty of welcome features, from the super-quick 5 minute warm-up time, to the 6 temperature settings and the auto-shut off timer that's perfect if you do want to leave the blanket on the bed all night.
 There's also a dual-control option for two sleepers.
 And the lightweight design was barely noticeable extra weight.